Terry-Migwi/projects_portfolio/README.md

 ## About Me

 I am a data scientist with 5 years of experience working with data — having worked both as a data science coach/mentor and as a practitioner in industry.
 My general interest lies in exploring and analyzing both tabular and text data to uncover actionable insights for businesses.
-Additionally, I enjoy automating repetitive tasks to save time and boost efficiency.
+I enjoy automating repetitive tasks to save time and boost efficiency.
 Whether I am mentoring others or building solutions myself, my goal is always the same — to make data useful, accessible, and impactful.

 ## Technical Skills
 Statistical Analysis, Data Analysis, Data Visualization, supervised and unsupervised Machine Learning, Deep Learning